 2. When You Don’t Know What To Say To Keep The Conversation Going

-As you talk to friends, old or new, you sometimes worrying that the topic will run its course soon.
+As you talk to friends, old or new, you sometimes worry that the topic will run its course soon.
 You get anxious about not being able to keep the conversation flowing beyond a couple of minutes.

 This happens usually when you are having a logical exchange of information.
 And you start to feel that it’s not a fun or exciting conversation, especially in a social setting where people come to have fun.